jihunhwang/jihunhwang.github.io/_posts/2024-01-22-UWSP_CTF_2023_writeup.md

 <p></p>

 <font size="4">
-<p>That <code>$R4K6JU8.doc</code> file apparently was supposed to be a jpg file, or is a file that contains a jpg file.
+<p>That <code>$R4K6JU8.doc</code> file apparently was supposed to be a jpg file or is a file that contains a jpg file.
 Luckily, our chef is versatile enough to extract a file from a bigger file.</p>
 </font>

 <center>